echeran/smile-of-murugan/webbook/chapter19.md

 hungry, because I enjoy it, because this or that tastes good, etc. etc.
-I write for a number of reasons: for fame, for fun, for money; a little for myself and a little for you, or just because I want to manifest the fact that I am here, and sometimes just for my own amusement -well, for a number of reasons, really, and, in fact, it is quite simple...
-Writing gives me much pleasure; it is composite pleasure -like the pleasure of love: there is the thrill of expectation, the pain of disappointment, the joy of union--but altogether it is a pleasure ...
+I write for a number of reasons: for fame, for fun, for money; a little for myself and a little for you, or just because I want to manifest the fact that I am here, and sometimes just for my own amusement—well, for a number of reasons, really, and, in fact, it is quite simple...
+Writing gives me much pleasure; it is composite pleasure—like the pleasure of love: there is the thrill of expectation, the pain of disappointment, the joy of union—but altogether it is a pleasure ...
 And I write about matters I know.
 I never write about things I do not know".
 This is the one great thing about Janakiraman and his writing: his honesty and the absence of any